vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 ### The New Era of RTL → GDS Tools

-Cooley interrogated Shankar about why [Synopsys IC2](https://www.synopsys.com/implementation-and-signoff/physical-implementation/ic-compiler.html) was a disaster, allowed Cadence into the digital PD market, and how Synopsys recovered from that.
+Cooley interrogated Shankar about why [Synopsys IC2](https://www.synopsys.com/implementation-and-signoff/physical-implementation/ic-compiler.html) was a disaster, which allowed Cadence to dominate the digital PD market with [Genus](https://www.cadence.com/en_US/home/tools/digital-design-and-signoff/synthesis/genus-synthesis-solution.html) and [Innovus](https://www.cadence.com/en_US/home/tools/digital-design-and-signoff/soc-implementation-and-floorplanning/innovus-implementation-system.html), and how Synopsys recovered from that.

 Shankar said that in modern nodes, PnR results need to correlate well with signoff as well as early synthesis, and if that wasn't the case, excess pessimistic margin needs to be added at every step of the VLSI flow.
+IC2 had to add margin everywhere due to its step-by-step VLSI flow.

+For [Fusion Compiler](https://www.synopsys.com/implementation-and-signoff/physical-implementation/fusion-compiler.html), Synopsys did a full rewrite of the data model that the VLSI algorithms operate on.
+They used a _unified data model_ across all synthesis and PnR algorithms, with a unified timing engine, to avoid the pessimistic margining problems of IC2.

+Shankar emphasized that _software engineering matters_.
+Synopsys took a risk to _rewrite their entire stack_ with the bet that using the same algorithms (timing estimation, congestion estimation, cell sizing, and so forth) on a unified data model would allow them to create a fully fused VLSI flow with no unnecessary margining between steps.
+It is embarrassing to see how huge enterprises with billions at stake are willing to rewrite massive software projects from scratch, while academics are afraid to rewrite and improve tiny pieces of evaluation infrastructure.

 <!--
 - Synopsys IC2 was a disaster